-Vision Zero is a road safety policy that aims to reduce traffic injuries for drivers, bicyclists, and pedestrians down to zero.
-This is achieved through a combination of better road infrastructure, driver and bicyclist education, and enforcement of traffic laws.
+Vision Zero is a road safety policy that aims to reduce traffic injuries for motorists, bicyclists, and pedestrians – down to zero.
+This is achieved through a combination of better road infrastructure, education, and enforcement of traffic laws.

 Why Vision Zero?

 According to NHTSA data, "37,461 lives were lost on U.S. roads in 2016".
 Our own city of Santa Barbara has a serious traffic safety problem – compared to California cities of similar size, we rank 2nd for pedestrian collisions and 4th for bicyclist collisions.
 Over the last ten years, more than 60% of traffic fatalities were pedestrians and bicyclists.

 Let’s make our streets safer and more comfortable for people of all ages and abilities.